 💡 Key Points

-setGMapsContext() at the top level (must be synchronous)browser checkPUBLIC_GOOGLE_MAPS_API_KEY to the componentYour Google Maps API Key is sensitive.
-To prevent unauthorized use and unexpected charges, you must restrict it.
+setGMapsContext() at the top level (must be synchronous)browser checkPUBLIC_GOOGLE_MAPS_API_KEY to the componentYour Google Maps API key is sensitive.
+To prevent unauthorised use and unexpected charges, you must restrict it.

 🔐 Application Restrictions